amy777555/MedStudentMatching/README.md

 # Problem Statement

-During times of crisis, it is common for hospitals to face the dilemma of there being more people needing care than there are spaces availible in the hospital. , how could an algorithm (Insert assignment/problem description here.)
+During times of crisis, it is common for hospitals to face the dilemma of there being more people needing care than there are spaces availible in the hospital due to a variety of other factors.
+, how could an algorithm (Insert assignment/problem description here.)

 ---